alex10791/personal-blog/_backgammon/2023-01-23-floating-reference-point-colorless-pip-counting.md

     </tr>
 </table>

-A maybe slightly less obvious symmetry here is the 14 and 24 points, both are 5 pips away from the 6 point on each side, so they can also be elliminated.
+A maybe slightly less obvious symmetry here is the 14 and 24 points, both are 5 pips away from the 6 point on each side, so they can also be eliminated.

 <table>
     <tr>